wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 what you've written into the `1's and 0's` that the Arduino Uno (or other target board) can use as its 'program'.

+This program is often called the `firmware` which resides in the `flashROM` of the `target MCU` *(microcontroller)* once it has been `uploaded` to your Uno (or other board).

+**You must pick a board and compile just for that board** to succeed, here.

+Now it is true that many small programs that you'll write will compile, unmodified, for quite a few different Arduino boards, as well as for (almost) countless `third-party vendor` boards.

 <!--
 `1234567890123456789012345678901234567890123456789012345678901234567..]..345`
 -->